Welcome to MassBay Community College.

 - Have a completed financial aid file as outlined above.

 - Be a U.S. citizen or eligible non-citizen.

 - Maintain satisfactory academic progress (see Finanical Aid Handbook)

-- Register with selective service if you are a male between the ages 18-25.
-To check your status or if you have not yet registered, visit Selective Service System.
+- Register with selective service if you are a male aged 18-25.
+To check your status or to register, visit Selective Service System.